 One Young World Lead2030 is the world’s biggest prize fund for young leaders making an impact on the Sustainable Development Goals.
 Chosen solutions to each Challenge will receive $50,000 in funding from their Challenge Partner.
 But even more valuable than that, each Lead2030 Challenge Partner is forming a mentorship team to provide you with expert advice and guidance to accelerate your solutions and grow their impact.
 The deadline is on 5 January 2020.

-Discover the Challenges below:
+Discover The Young World Challenges below:

 Goal 2: Zero Hunger.
 How to end hunger by 2030?

 Goal 3: Good Health & Well-being.
 How do we fight the growing burden of non-communicable diseases worldwide?